gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 This matter being thus settled, the king proceeded on his march towards St. David's, by the road along the coast, and coming to Pembroke, quickly assembled a splendid fleet in the port of Milford.

 ## Chapter XXIX: The defeat of O'Roric at Dublin.
-King Henry at Pembroke.
+King Henry at Pembroke

 In the meantime, O'Roric, the one-eyed king of Meath, taking advantage of the absence of the earl, and of Raymond, who remained at Waterford, advanced to Dublin about the calends (the 1st) of